Mark Goryachev: Career

-Later life and Death
+Later life and assassination

 After losing re-election Mark Goryachev resumed his business activities.
 In 1996 Goryachev launched a project to restore the Villa of Princess Zinaida Yusupova in Pushkin.
 The project costs were estimated at $10 million.
 However, after Goryachev obtained the villa the restoration never started.

 On 4 March 1997 near 20 Torzhok Street in Saint Petersburg Mark Goryachev was abducted and taken to an unknown location in a white Zhiguli.
 As of today, neither Goryachev nor the kidnappers were found.

 Rumours spread that the kidnapping was staged by Goryachev himself to avoid persecution for financial fraud.
 Saint Petersburg Prosecutor's Office found that Goryachev took several loans but hadn't repaid them.
 Sources say that the entrepreneur started a Ponzi scheme, similar to the one used by Mavrodi, but Goryachev took bank loans to support it.

 On 10 February 2023, nearly 26 years since Goryachev's disappearing, Ministry of Internal Affairs finished the investigation.
 Goryachev was kidnapped at the behest of crime lord Vladimir Kulibaba and brought to Kulibaba's cottage in Vyborgsky District, where the former State duma member was killed, his body dissected and buried in the Gulf of Finland.

 Personal life

 Mark Goryachev was married.
 As of 1995, he had 3 children.

 Among Goryachev's hobbies were music, guitar playing, horseback riding and tennis.
-He also was a catholic.
+He also was a Catholic.

 Mark Goryachev was "Russian Visa" magazine publisher and member of the International Economic Forum.